TonyMilton/atemProgram/README.md

 4. View the stream:
    - Open Google Chrome to `http://localhost:3001`
+   - Click "Connect" to initialize the player
-   - The player will automatically connect when the stream is available
+   - The stream will automatically refresh when ATEM starts/stops streaming
+   - Real-time status shows "Receiving ATEM stream" or "No ATEM stream received"

 ## Network Setup